Maximus7474/mps-fleecanow/README.md

 A lightweight and intuitive money transfer application, inspired by **Venmo**, built specifically for **FiveM servers** using React and TypeScript.
 Fleeca Now seamlessly integrates with LB Phone, empowering your players to send and receive money with ease, enhancing in-game financial interactions.

 ---

+## ⚙️ Support

+- Support is given in the appropriate discord channels after claiming the customer role. https://discord.gg/wCcsEcUhzf
+- The creator can in no way give support or resolve an issue involving:
+  - Cancelling an asset transfer
+  - Lost or stolen assets
+  - Hacked or Lost Keymaster account

+---

 ## ✨ Features